 Warner Building in Mahesak, Executive House in Suriwong and Gem Tower in Bangrak.
-Most dealers here will be honest and won’t sell you fake stones without their own knowledge, but you do have to be careful when negotiating price and do double check with cheap local independent lab (more details is provided below) if the stone you are buying is what is stated.
+Most dealers here will be honest and won’t sell you fake stones without their own knowledge.
+But, you do have to be careful when negotiating price.
+And do double check with cheap local independent lab, if the stone you are buying is what stated.
+(More details provided below)

-For “semi-precious” stones or synthetics which includes garnets, citrine, amethyst, cubic zirconia, etc., the best place to buy these stones is near Chinatown a place nicked name “Wat Koh,” which the official name of the lane is called Songwad Road, in Samphantawong.
+For “semi-precious” stones or synthetics.
+Includes garnets, citrine, amethyst, cubic zirconia, etc.,.
+The best place to buy these stones is near Chinatown a place nicked name “Wat Koh.”
+The official name of the lane called Songwad Road, in Samphantawong.

 In Chanthaburi, Thailand –

-Chanthaburi is located 280 kilometers southwest of Bangkok and is consider the cutting, manufacturing and treatment center for color gemstones in Thailand.
-It started of in the 1960s till 1980s as the Thai gemstone source of corundum (sapphires and rubies).
+Chanthaburi located 280 kilometers southwest of Bangkok.
+Considered the cutting, manufacturing and treatment center for color gemstones in Thailand.
+It started off in the 1960s till 1980s as the Thai gemstone source of corundum (sapphires and rubies).

-This again is done by new treatments like chemically diffused, glass-filed, irradiation, etc. This expertise has made it the source for low quality ruby and sapphires.
+This expertise has made it the source for low-quality ruby and sapphires.

-You can buy gemstones here in the middle of town where you can rent tables or go to reliable dealers offices who will call brokers to bring you the gemstones you require.
+You can buy gemstones here in the middle of town.
+Where you can rent tables or go to reliable dealers offices.
+The dealers’ offices help to call brokers to bring you the gemstones you need.

-Chanthaburi is only open from Friday, Saturday and Sunday and usually most gemstone dealers from Bangkok go there.
+Chanthaburi is only open on Friday, Saturday and Sunday.
+Usually, most gemstone dealers from Bangkok go there.

-The typical stones you will find here is usually of lower grade then in Bangkok because the higher end usually go straight to dealers in Bangkok.
+The typical stones you will find here is usually of lower grade then in Bangkok.
+This is because the higher end usually go straight to dealers in Bangkok.

-Also, dealers in Chanthaburi do come to Bangkok in the weekdays (Silom area again) and so you can see the same stones in Bangkok as well.
+Also, dealers in Chanthaburi do come to Bangkok in the weekdays (Silom area again).
+So, you can see the same stones in Bangkok as well.

-Once you have decided where you want to buy, below are some guidelines in what you should do when you are at a dealers, retailers or gem market:
+Once you have decided where you want to buy.
+Below are some guidelines on what you should do when you are at dealers, retailers or gem market:

-Reliable wholesalers and retailers will have business licenses in a frame at the front of their office and large sign of their company name at the front door.
+Reliable wholesalers and retailers will have business licenses in a frame.
+Located at the front of their office.
+Also in front are large sign of their company name at the front door.

 This is required by law in Thailand if you are operating a business.
-Also, most reliable dealers will be registered in the TGJTA Directory as members and will also be listed on their website (link is provided above).
+Also, most reliable dealers are registered in the TGJTA Directory.
+Members and will also be listed on their website (link is provided above).

 Neutral Light Setting

 Make sure the place where you buying the gemstone has neutral light.
-This means normal sunlight (from the window) and or quality “daylight” artificial lighting which is recommended by GIA when checking color for gemstones.
+This means normal sunlight from the window.
+Or quality artificial “daylight” lighting.
+This is recommended by GIA when checking a color for gemstones.

-This is important because in yellow light rubies will look redder while in “strong” unnatural white light makes darker emeralds and sapphires look lighter and better.
+This is important because in yellow light rubies will look redder.
+While in “strong” unnatural white light makes darker emeralds or sapphires look lighter and better.

 Question One: Treatment